Lightweight Tech for Travel: What to Pack and What to Skip

 HP Aero 7 Omnibook 13.3″

-One of the smallest, lightest fully functioning laptops on the market.
+One of the smallest and lightest fully functioning laptops on the market.

 Chipolo Tracker

-Apple Airtags are everywhere, and with good reason, but those of us outside the Apple ecosystem, have been left out.
-There haven’t been a lot of alternatives, which track beyond the immediate environment, like Apple Airtags do.
+Apple AirTags are everywhere, and with good reason, but those of us outside the Apple ecosystem have been left out.
+There haven’t been many alternatives, tracking beyond the immediate environment, as Apple AirTags do.
 After plenty of testing, I’ve found Chipolo.
-It’s well on the way to competing with Airtags, and, in some respects, it’s ahead.
+It competes with Airtags.
+In some respects, it’s ahead.
 I keep one in my passport wallet and one in my travel bag.

 Weight: Chipolo Pop 8g, Chipolo Card 16g